rafaelvasco/bighead/README.md

    - Navigate to the document dashboard to view content

 2. **Document Editor**:
-   - Edit documents with the advanced markdown/text editor
+   - Edit documents with the advanced markdown editor with live preview
-   - Real-time preview and syntax highlighting
    - Changes are automatically saved and re-indexed

 3. **View Summary**: